Armstrong Gibbs: Early years and education

 Gibbs's musical talent appeared early in life: an aunt discovered that he had perfect pitch at age three.
 He was also improvising melodies at the piano before he could speak fluently and he wrote his first song at the age of five.
 While family members insisted that Gibbs should attend some kind of music school abroad, Gibbs's father was insistent that Gibbs have a proper British education to prepare him for running the family business.
-Therefore, Gibbs attended the Wick School, a preparatory school in Brighton beginning in 1899.
+Therefore, Gibbs attended the Wick School, a preparatory school in Brighton from 1899.
 Gibbs's facility as a student, specifically his talents in Latin, won him a scholarship to Winchester College in 1902 where he specialized in history.
 However, while at Winchester, Gibbs began music studies in earnest, taking lessons in harmony and counterpoint with Dr. E. T. Sweeting.
 From 1908-1911 he attended Trinity College, Cambridge on a scholarship as a history student.
-He continued his studies at Cambridge in music through 1913 studying composition with Edward Dent, Cyril Rootham and Charles Wood.
-It was at Cambridge that he also studied organ and piano; however, his tendency to "drift off into improvising was too strong," and it became apparent that his future did not lie in musical performance.
+He continued his musical studies at Cambridge through 1913, studying composition with Edward Dent.
+It was at Cambridge that he studied organ and piano; however, his tendency to "drift off into improvising was too strong," and it became apparent that his future did not lie in musical performance.

 After earning his Mus.
 B from Cambridge in 1913, Gibbs became a preparatory school teacher.
 He taught at the Copthorne School in Sussex for a year, then at the Wick School (his alma mater) beginning in 1915.
 During World War I, he continued to teach at the Wick since he was considered unfit for military service.
 At the Wick, Gibbs taught English, history and the classics, and also led a choir which became "very keen and competent."
 In 1918, he married Miss Honor Mary Mitchell and had his first child, a son, in the following year.